Hinesburg Resident Earns Early Education Award

 Hinesburg’s Jen Olson received the Emerging Leader Award handed out this fall by the Vermont Association for the Education of Young Children (VTAEYC).
 The award recognizes an individual who has shown significant leadership development over their career to date and inspired others to positively affect children, families, and the early childhood education community.

-Olson is an early childhood educator at Quarry Hill Preschool in Middlebury, and a member of the early-childhood-educator-led task force working to advance early childhood education as a profession in Vermont.
+Jen holds a Vermont Teaching License, a B.S. in Early Childhood Education and a M.Ed in Educational Leadership.
+A strong advocate for ECE, she was a member of the early childhood educator led task force working to advance early childhood education as a profession in Vermont.
+She is also a graduate of the Snelling Center for Government’s Early Childhood Leadership Institute.
 To read a 2024 commentary she wrote about her work, click here.

 In addition to Olson’s award, VTAEYC presented awards that recognize excellence and advocacy among individuals at all career stages who are working both within and in support of early childhood education.
 The awardees are: